tongalumina/bioc4010/tut4/README.md

    1UBQ)
-4. if you want to download and calculate another structure, use a script under `tut4` named `getpdb.sh`, e.g. `getpdb.sh 2r2o` will download strucuture cooridnate and FASTA format file from [RCSB](https://www.rcsb.org/structure/2r2o).
+4. if you want to download and calculate another structure, use a script under `tut4` named `getpdb.sh`, e.g. `getpdb.sh 2r2o` will download strucuture cooridnate and FASTA format file from [RCSB](https://www.rcsb.org/structure/2r2o), and run `dssp` to calculate secondary structures.

 ### PyMOl
 You can get an educational version from [PyMOL.org](https://PyMOL.org/edu/?q=educational/) and install it on your own